Ph.D., Assistant Professor, Sociology

 Jessica Su's research agenda is motivated by persistent socioeconomic disparities in family formation.
 At first glance, family formation may seem very individualized; decisions about whom we marry, when we have children, and how we raise them are personal.
 Her work investigates how social inequality contributes to patterns of family formation at the population level, and subsequently affects the development and well-being of parents and children.
 Much of her work focuses on the transition to parenthood.

-Her research appears in peer-reviewed journals such as Demography, the Journal of Marriage and Family, and the Journal of Health and Social Behavior.
+Her research appears in leading peer-reviewed journals such as Social Forces, Social Problems, Demography, and the Journal of Marriage and Family.
 She received her Ph.D. in Sociology from Cornell University and her B.A. in Sociology from Dartmouth College.